TIBCOSoftware/snappy-on-k8s/charts/spark-k8s-zeppelin-chart/README.md

 	  enableHistoryEvents: true
 	  eventLogDir: "gs://spark-history-server/"
 	```
 3. To allow Spark Driver to write to GCS bucket, we need to mount the json key file on the driver pod.
-First copy the json file into 'secrets' directory of spark-k8s-zeppelin chart
+First copy the json file into 'conf/secrets' directory of spark-k8s-zeppelin chart
 	```
-	$ cp sparkonk8s-test.json spark-k8s-zeppelin-chart/secrets/
+	$ cp sparkonk8s-test.json spark-k8s-zeppelin-chart/conf/secrets/
 	```
     Also set 'mountSecrets' field of values.yaml file to true.
 When 'mountSecrets'
     is set to true json key file will be mounted on path '/etc/secrets' of the pod.